wulff/natmus-tools/README.md

     scrape.pl [-c <COLLECTION>] -l -o <OUTPUT_FILE> -n <NUMBER_OF_RESULTS> -t <THROTTLE> -v

 Get all assets with an open license from the DNT collection and store the result in `natmus.json`.
-Be verbose.
+Be verbose:

     scrape.pl -c DNT -l -o ./natmus.json -v